 The best way to protect yourself against scam is to take all necessary precautions, including using your primary email address and two factor verification.
 Do not use social media accounts.
 Set up two-factor identification and install antivirus software on your computer.
 Never share your login details or any of your personal data with anyone.
 Go to IQ Option to follow their own specific guidance on how to protect yourself.
 If it is too late and you are in the unfortunate position of being the victim of a scam, you must report this immediately.
 Contact IQ Option to provide the team with as many details as you can provide.
 Have you heard of any other popular scamming methods?
 If so, let us know in the comments below!

-IQ Option is a reputable online broker regulated by top tier financial regulators including CySEC and FSA and is definitely not a scam.
+IQ Option is a reputable online broker is definitely not a scam.
 Their website, platform and mobile app are using the highest standards of encryption and are considered safe.
 The number of successful scam attacks on the IQ Option platform are below the industry average.

-If you like this article than you might also like:
+If you like this article then you might also like:

 - IQ Option vs Plus500